 Sensitive Information.
 We do not process sensitive information.

 Payment Data.
 We may collect data necessary to process your payment if you make purchases, such as your payment instrument number, and the security code associated with your payment instrument.
 All payment data is stored by Paypal, Stripe and Coinbase .
 You may find their privacy notice link(s) here: https://www.paypal.com/myaccount/privacy/privacyhub, https://stripe.com/gb/privacy and https://commerce.coinbase.com/legal/privacy-policy/.

 Social Media Login Data.
-We may provide you with the option to register with us using your existing social media account details, like your Facebook, Twitter, or other social media account.
-If you choose to register in this way, we will collect the information described in the section called 'HOW DO WE HANDLE YOUR SOCIAL LOGINS?' below.
+We may provide you with the option to register with us using your existing social media account details, like your Facebook, Google.
+Twitter, or other social media account.
+If you choose to register in this way, we will collect the information such as your email address and your public profile picture.